roddyyaga/quests/README.md

 # Quests

-Quests is an HTTP library built on top of [Cohttp](https://github.com/mirage/ocaml-cohttp).
+Quests is an HTTP/1.1 client library using [Cohttp](https://github.com/mirage/ocaml-cohttp).
 The API is closely inspired by [Python's Requests](https://github.com/psf/requests/).

 ## Installation